Jered10/Readme/README.md

 ## Overview

 This program processes flight data from a CSV file and performs various analyses.
-It utilizes methods from the `MyDataReader` and `MyAnalyzer classes to read and analyze flight data, including details about flights, airports, and passenger statistics.
+It uses methods from the `MyDataReader` and `MyAnalyzer classes to read and analyze flight data, including details about flights, airports, and passenger statistics.

 ## Features